 The New Balance 860 v6 has a standard running shoe length.
-The midfoot, heel and forefoot are of standard measurements.
+The midfoot, heel and forefoot are of standard measurements, just like the New Balance 860 v9 running shoe.
 This shoe is also available in both narrow and extra wide widths, accommodating a wide range of feet.

 The outsole unit utilizes the brand’s Ndurance Carbon Rubber technology that delivers reliable traction on both wet and dry surfaces while giving added cushioning and responsiveness.
 This carbon rubber is highly reliable and offers optimal durability in high wear areas.

 This New Balance shoe uses the ACTEVA LITE midsole foam that is extended to the entire midsole, giving a durable underfoot cushioning.
 This works impressively well with the shoe’s Medial Post that is strategically placed in the midfoot to correct overpronation.